 Smart Scan to Quickly Free up Storage

-The Smart Scan mode of Macube Cleaner only takes one easy click to scan through your device and sort out the system caches and trashes during the device's running.
+The Smart Scan mode of Macube Cleaner only takes one easy click to scan through your device and sort out system junks like caches and trashes during the device's running.
 Usually, these files are what slow down your Mac but are hard to be located.

 Clear Large & Old Files